dt-wv/k8s/workshop/README.md

   - 40GB disk
   - 8GB RAM
 - Access internet
+- Dynatrace tenant where you can create access tokens

 ## Step 2 - prepare linux
 open terminal and type the following commands: